-Cumulatively, the Company has incurred costs related to the acquisition of product licenses and rights totalling \$893,020 (December 31, 2018 - \$893,020).
+Cumulatively, the Company has incurred costs related to the acquisition of product licenses and rights totalling \$953,020 (December 31, 2019 - \$893,020).

-On August 18, 2015, the Company entered into a Distribution and Supply Agreement with Photocure ASA (the "Distribution and Supply Agreement") to acquire the exclusive rights to market, promote, distribute and sell the Cysview® product in Canada including an exclusive right to use the Cysview® trademark and a license to use the patents associated with the product in Canada.
-The Company incurred costs totalling \$859,400 (December 31, 2018 - \$859,400) related to the acquisition and commercialization of Cysview®, which was launched in the Canadian market in November 2015.
-This asset has a finite life and is being amortized on a straight-line basis over the 11-year term of the agreement.
-For the year ended December 31, 2019, \$79,742 of amortization expense (2018 - \$79,742) has been included in selling, general and administration expenses in the Company's Consolidated Statements of Comprehensive Income in respect of this asset (see Note 15).
+On August 18, 2015, the Company entered into a Distribution and Supply Agreement with Photocure ASA (the "Distribution and Supply Agreement") to acquire the exclusive rights to market, promote, distribute and sell the Cysview[®] product in Canada including an exclusive right to use the Cysview[®] trademark and a license to use the patents associated with the product in Canada.
+The Company incurred costs totalling \$859,400 (December 31, 2019 - \$859,400) related to the acquisition and commercialization of Cysview[®], which was launched in the Canadian market in November 2015.
+This asset has a finite life and is being amortized on a straight-line basis over the remaining eighteen-month estimated economic life.

-In addition to the upfront payment made by the Company to Photocure ASA, certain future payments are also required by the Company under the Distribution and Supply Agreement contingent on the achievement of specific milestones (see Note 17).
+In addition to the upfront payment made by the Company to Photocure ASA, certain future payments are also required by the Company under the Distribution and Supply Agreement contingent on the achievement of specific milestones (see Note 20).

-In 2019, due to the underperformance of sales growth of the Cysview® product against management's expectations, the Company recognized an impairment loss of \$461,366 related to the Cysview® product license representing the excess of the carrying amount of this asset over its estimated recoverable amount which is the asset's value in use.
-This impairment loss is included in selling, general and administration expenses in the Company's Consolidated Statements of Comprehensive Income (see Note 15).
+In 2019, due to the underperformance of sales growth of the Cysview[®] product against management's expectations, the Company recognized an impairment loss of \$461,366 related to the Cysview[®] product license representing the excess of the carrying amount of this asset over its estimated recoverable amount which is the asset's value in use.
+This impairment loss was included in selling, general and administration expenses in the Company's 2019 Consolidated Statement of Comprehensive Income.